Ngee Ann City: Facilities

 Ngee Ann City has two office towers, Tower A and B which are both 26 storeys high.
 Among its many shops are the Takashimaya department store and Kinokuniya, the second-largest bookstore in Southeast Asia.
 Until 2007, it housed the library@orchard, part of the National Library Board on the 5th floor.
 Ngee Ann City is also home to the largest Best Denki in Singapore, known as Big Best.
 In 2005, the shopping mall opened an art and creativity section on the 4th floor called iFORUM, the first of its kind in Singapore.

 When Ngee Ann City opened in 1993, Tangs Studio (a division of Tangs) occupied three floors of the building at the Tower B section of the building.
 A few years later, Level 2 of the department store was closed in 1999 due to poor business.
-This part of the mall became part of the speciality shop section (mainly branded boutiques) on the mall on Level 2, Books Kinokuniya on Level 3, and a shop section mainly children's boutiques and shops on Level 4 that was converted to iForum in 2005.
+This part of the mall became part of the speciality shop section (mainly branded boutiques) on the mall on Level 2, Books Kinokuniya on Level 4, and a section of mainly children's boutiques and shops on Level 4 that was converted to iForum in 2005.
 The top floor of the mall, Level 5, was part of the upper level carpark.
 In 1997, the 5th floor was converted to retail space.

 The Civic Plaza is where roadshows, concerts, functions, performances and activities are held.
 There is a fountain at the front of the Civic Plaza facing Orchard Road.
 The building is connected by underpasses to Wisma Atria, ION Orchard, Wheelock Place, Isetan and Lucky Plaza.

 A 24-screen video wall, touted as the first in South East Asia, is located at the Takashimaya Square.

 The two towers of Ngee Ann City were intended by the designer to symbolise Chinese door gods, representing strength, generosity, and unity.
 Tenants in the office tower include Takashimaya Singapore, Books Kinokuniya, Metro department store, Ngee Ann Development, some private office tenants and a medical floor on Level 8 of Tower B.

 Toshin Development Singapore Pte.
 Ltd. manages the speciality stores area of Takashimaya Shopping Centre located from basement 2 to level 4 of Ngee Ann City, covering over 370,000 square feet.